 Having already provided the full citation in an earlier footnote, subsequent mentions of a work may be shortened in one of two ways:

-6. Murray Pittock, The Edinburgh Companion to Scottish Romanticism (Edinburgh: Edinburgh University Press, 2011), 75-76, Ebrary ebook.
+5. Murray Pittock, The Edinburgh Companion to Scottish Romanticism (Edinburgh: Edinburgh University Press, 2011), 75-76.

 The bibliography should be placed at the end of your assignment and begun on a new page.
 It should have the word Bibliography as a heading, centred above your list of references.

-List entries in alphabetical order of the sole or first author's surname, or title if the author is not known (see further examples in this guide).
+List entries in alphabetical order by the sole or first author's surname, or the title if the author is not known (see further examples in this guide).